- Property Description

 - The expansive, 2,000-square-meter, two-story Kulm Spa, completely renovated in 2013, and recipient of Conde Nast Traveler‘s “Best New Spas of the World” 2013.

-- Individually decorated guest rooms that reflect the hotel’s Engadin setting in distinctive wood and granite details.
+- Individually decorated guest rooms that reflect the hotel’s Engadin setting in distinctive wood details, a number of which have been completely redesigned and renovated by star architect Pierre-Yves Rochon.

 - High employee-to-guest ratio.